flenniken/statictea/docs/teaFunctions.md

 # listLoop

-Create a new list from a list and a callback function.
-The callback function is called for each item in the list and it decides what goes in the list.
+Fill in a container from a list and a callback function.
+The callback function is called for each item in the list and it decides what goes in the container.

-You pass a list to loop over, a list to fill in, a callback function, and an optional state variable.
+You pass a list to loop over, a container to fill in, a callback function, and an optional state variable.
 The function returns whether the callback stopped early or not.

 ~~~
-listLoop(a: list, newList: list, listCallback: func, state: optional any) bool
+listLoop(a: list, container: any, listCallback: func, state: optional any) bool
 ~~~

-The callback gets passed the index to the item, its value, the new item and the state variable.
-The callback looks at the information and adds to the new item when appropriate.
+The callback gets passed the index to the item, its value, the container and the state variable.
+The callback looks at the information and adds to the container when appropriate.
 The callback returns true to stop iterating.

 ~~~
-listCallback(ix: int, item: any, newList: list, state: optional any) bool
+listCallback(ix: int, item: any, container: any, state: optional any) bool
 ~~~

 The following example makes a new list [6, 8] from the list [2,4,6,8].
 The callback is called b5.

 ~~~
-newList = []
+container = []
 list = [2,4,6,8]
-stopped = listLoop(list, newList, b5)
+stopped = listLoop(list, container, b5)
 newList => [6, 8]
 ~~~

 Below is the definition of the b5 callback function.

 ~~~
-b5 = func(“b5(ix: int, value: int, newList: list) bool”)
+b5 = func(“b5(ix: int, value: int, container: list) bool”)
   ## Collect values greater than 5.
-  newList &= if( (value > 5), value)
+  container &= if( (value > 5), value)
   return(false)
 ~~~